vyperlang/vyper/vyper/venom/README.md

 Additionally, the `IRContext` maintains its own representation of the data segment.

 ### IRFunction
-An `IRFunction` is composed of a name and multiple `IRBasicBlocks` with one marked as the entry point to the function.
+An `IRFunction` is composed of a name and multiple `IRBasicBlocks`, with one marked as the entry point to the function.

 ### IRBasicBlock
 An `IRBasicBlock` contains a label and a sequence of `IRInstructions`.
-Each `IRBasicBlock` has a single entry point and a single exit point.
+Each `IRBasicBlock` has a single entry point and exit point.
-The exit point must be one of following terminator instructions:
+The exit point must be one of the following terminator instructions:
 - `jmp`
 - `djmp`
 - `jnz`